 The gas cap code is a common diagnostic trouble code that might turn your check engine light on.
-I put together a video discussing a problem my neighbor had with his vehicle after they filled the fuel tank.
+I put together a video discussing a problem my neighbor had with Nissan Maxima four door sedan after they filled the fuel tank.

 It’s a common scenario I see all too often.
 As you can see in the ladder diagram from the service manual, action step 1A is to check the fuel cap.
 By popular demand I added a common evap system electrical diagram at the bottom.